digitalepidemiologylab/experts-covid19-twitter/README.md

 * **Category (collapsed)**: Labels: "art", "business", "healthcare", "media", "ngo", "other", "political_supporter", "politics", "adult_content", "public_services", "religion", "science", "sports"
 * **Type**: Labels: "individual", "institution", "unclear"

-Additionally, the following category labels have a more fine-grained annotation:
+Additionally, the following category labels have a more fine-grained (uncollapsed) annotation:
 * "media": "Media: News", "Media: Scientific News and Communication", "Media: Other Media"
 * "science": "Science: Engineering and Technology", "Science: Life Sciences", "Science: Social Sciences", "Science: Other Sciences"

-Please refer to [our paper](https://arxiv.org/abs/2008.08364) for a more in-detail explanation for the individual annotations, and how the annotation was performed.
+Please refer to [our paper](https://arxiv.org/abs/2008.08364) for a more in-detail explanation of the individual annotations, and how the annotation was performed.

 ## Text classification models
 Based on the annotation data provided above, several models have been trained on the **category** (collapsed) and **type** objectives (as described above).